Oluwadamilola-Ajumobi/Data-Cleaning-/README.md

 Dirty data can appear because of duplicate values, mis-spellings and wrong labels, data-type parsing errors or incorrect data.
 Most data professionals do data cleaning 20-60% of the time, this is one of the major skills to have as a data professional.
 Each datatype has its unique format and incorrect datatype labelling can result in wrong information on charts and visualizations, bad prediction, mis-information and mis-leadings.
-Datatypes            Examples
+Datatypes with Examples
-Text data            First name, last name, address, product name Categories           Marriage status, gender
+1. Text data - First name, last name, address, product name
+2. Categories - Marriage status, gender
-Decimals             Temperature, Exchange rate Integers             Subscribers, products sold
+3. Decimals - Temperature, Exchange rate
+4. Integers - Subscribers, products sold
-Dates                Order date, shipping date, birth date Binary               yes/no, true/false, is_married
+5. Dates - Order date, shipping date, birth date
+6. Binary -yes/no, true/false, is_married